christopherjenness/NBA-analytics/README.md

 Intuition says certain play-types are not as efficient as others (for example, post-ups probably aren't very efficient).
 Here we break down each play-type in the NBA and analyze each play type's efficiency (points per possession, PPP).

-First, **How efficient is each play?**  For this whole analysis, we are using points per possession (PPP) as the measure of efficiency.
-Below we are plotting each teams PPP for each play type.
+First, **How efficient is each play?**  For this whole analysis, we are using points per possession (PPP) as the measure of efficiency.  **Below we are plotting each teams PPP for each play type**.
 What we see matches canonical intuition: Cutting to the basket and plays in transition are very efficient.
 Isolation plays and pos-ups are not efficient.
 Somewhat surprisingly, Pick and Rolls where the ball handler finishes is not an efficient play (regardless of team).

 ![PPP by play](analysis/play-type-ppp/plots/swarm.png)